-- Applicants must either already have been awarded their PhD (from a British or Irish university) no more than five years before 1 October 2020, or have been provisionally awarded their PhD by 31 May 2020, subject to no more than minor corrections.
-These corrections must be due to be completed and accepted by the awarding university no later than 1 October 2020.
+- have been provisionally awarded their PhD by 31 May 2023, subject to no more than minor corrections.
+These corrections must be due to be completed and accepted by the awarding university no later than 1 October 2023.
 It is expected that the applicant's referees will be able to confirm the status of the PhD.

-- Fellows are required to become members of the SRS and will be invited to attend meetings of the Society’s Council.
+- Fellows will become members of the SRS and will be invited to attend meetings of the Society’s Council.
 The membership fee will be waived for the duration of their fellowship.